-Dairy Food Safety Victoria is strongly committed to protecting the personal information of an individual consistent with the principles contained in the Information Privacy Act 2000 (Vic) (the Act).
+Dairy Food Safety Victoria (DFSV) is strongly committed to protecting the personal information of an individual consistent with the principles contained in the Information Privacy Act 2000 (Vic) (the Act).

 The Ten Information Privacy Principles contained in the Act are.

 - Principle 1 – Collection

 - Principle 3 – Data Quality

 - Principle 6 – Access and Correction

 - Principle 7 – Unique Identifiers